afhpayne/goose/README.md

     ```
     Now, you can open any terminal and simply type goose.py to run it.

-* Want to get fancy?
-Make your own bin anywhere you like - maybe:
+* Another option - make your own bin anywhere you like - maybe:
     ```
     /home/username/bin
     ```
     and add this location to your $PATH file.
 Edit your .bashrc file:
+    ```
-    ```# User defined paths:
+    # User defined paths:
     PATH=$PATH:~/bin
     ```
     Now, executables you add to this new bin will be executable from any open terminal